SR-71 (band): Hiatus and brief reunion (2006–2010)

-Reunion (2009–2010)

 On July 25, 2009, the band reunited for a one-off performance at the Wicker Park Bucktown Arts and Music Festival in Chicago, playing a full set on the Center Stage.

-On October 13, 2009, Mitch Allan announced on his Myspace page that SR-71 will be playing another one-off reunion show at the Bourbon Street in hometown Baltimore, Maryland on November 25, 2009.
+On October 13, 2009, Mitch Allan announced on his Myspace page that SR-71 will be playing another one-off reunion show at the Bourbon Street in hometown Baltimore, Maryland, on November 25, 2009.
 Alternative rock act Cinder Road supported them on this date.
 During the band's show, drummer John Allen stepped to the front and traded duties with frontman Mitch Allan, to sing "Best of the Worst", a song he co-wrote with Mitch Allan for his other band Charm City Devils, which members also got on stage to play the song.

 On October 22, 2010, Allan, through his Twitter account, revealed that SR-71's third album, Here We Go Again, would finally be released in the United States.
-On Thanksgiving Day, 2010, the album was made available as a digital download.
+On Thanksgiving Day, 2010, the album was made available as a digital download, with a reordered tracklist.
 The original album tracks were remastered and three live bonus tracks were added.
-Following this, the band's status went inactive.